trelston/AspNetCoreLearning/AspNetCoreMicroservicesGettingStarted/SampleApp/SampleWebApplication/NSwagSetup.md

                            /output:SampleWebApiServiceClient.cs
    ```

- 4. This should generate the POCO file from the webapi swagger json file
+ 4. This should generate the service class file from the webapi swagger json file

+ 5. You can then call the functions in the webapi using this class as follows;-
+    ```c#
+         var request = new SampleWebApiServiceClient("https://localhost:5001/", new HttpClient());
+         var response = await request.OrderDetailsAsync(1234);
+    ```

+ 6. The first parameter is the base Url